xeureka/xeureka/README.md

 Hi there 👋

-- I am Eureka aka @xeurek4
+- Eureka aka @xeurek4
-- - I am Developer and Haxor
+- Developer and Haxor